googlefonts/rubik/README.md

 #### Source Files v2.200
 In Dec 2019 all the source files moved to Robofont `.ufo` format.
 The best rendering for .ttfs was determined to be unhinted.

+#### Source Files v2.300
+Arabic was added to the upright, designed by Daniel Grumer and Omaima Dajani